devoteamgcloud/flycs_sdk/docs/functions.rst

 Flycs lets you define BigQuery functions.
 These functions will be created in BigQuery during the CI/CD pipeline and usable in your transformations.

 .. note::
-   Javascript functions using external code libraries are currently not supported.
+   Javascript functions using external code libraries are not supported.

-   If you still want to use javascript UDF importing external packages in your Flycs transformation, you can create them in the raw dataset & reference it from this dataset.
-   **(Works only when PII module is deactivated !)**

 Example definition of a javascript UDF function called "func_decode_html" in YAML: